FBI Investigating Possible Kidnapping of California Woman in Mexico

-Federal authorities in Los Angeles are offering a reward in an effort to find a U.S. citizen who they believe was kidnapped in Mexico last month.
+Federal authorities in Los Angeles are offering a reward in an effort to find a U.S. citizen who was kidnapped in Mexico last month.

 Lopez is described as Hispanic, with blonde hair and brown eyes.
 She is 5 feet, 2 inches tall and weighed around 160 pounds when she was last seen.
 She also has tattooed eyeliner.